UL-FRI-NLP-2023-2024/ul-fri-nlp-course-project-the-lingonauts/README.md

 ```

 ## Running batch jobs on HPC
-1. Make sure you did steps 1. to 6. in the **HPC first time setup**.
+1. Make sure steps 1. to 6. in the **HPC first time setup** were completed.

 2. Go to report/code subdirectory
 ```shell